mediachain/mediachain/docs/concat.md

 - Directory server: a single server should be sufficient for small scale experimentation.
   We can add more servers as the system grows.
 - Client interface: user interface for interacting with the node locally.
-  Also, interface for indexer to for ingesting feeds.
+  Also, interface for indexer to ingest feeds.
+- Directory web interface: we should try to provide a pleasant UX for browsing the directory.
+Also, it would be nice if we could implement a simple endorsement interface to expand our curation sphere, it can be as simple as a star button with the proper identity provider integrations.